-S eptember 30, 2014 June 30, 2014
+December 31, 2014 June 30, 2014

 Senior Notes \$ 150,000 \$ 150,000

-Revolving Credit Agreement borrowings payable to banks 634,542 614,502
+Revolving Credit Agreement borrowings payable to banks 633,234 614,502

-Tilda short-term borrowing arrangements 67,140 65,975
+Tilda short-term borrowing arrangements 58,098 65,975

-Vendor Loan Note (see note 4) 32,478 34,056
+Vendor Loan Note (see note 4) 31,064 34,056

-Other borrowings 3,282 3,390
+Other borrowings 2,796 3,390

-887,442 867,923
+875,192 867,923

-Short-term borrowings and current portion of long-term debt 99,814 100,096
+Short-term borrowings and current portion of long-term debt 89,347 100,096

-\$ 787,628 \$ 767,827
+\$ 785,845 \$ 767,827

 The Company has \$150 million in aggregate principal amount of 10 year senior notes due May 2, 2016 issued in a private placement.
 The notes bear interest at 5.98%, payable semi-annually on November 2 and May 2.
-As of September 30, 2014, \$150,000 of the senior notes was outstanding.
+As of December 31, 2014, \$150,000 of the senior notes was outstanding.

-The Company's Amended and Restated Credit Agreement (the "Credit Agreement") provides an \$850 million revolving credit facility which may be increased by an additional uncommitted \$150 million provided certain conditions are met.
-The Credit Agreement expires in August 2017.
-Borrowings may be used to provide working capital, finance capital expenditures and permitted acquisitions, refinance certain existing indebtedness and for other lawful corporate purposes.
+On December 12, 2014, the Company entered into the Second Amended and Restated Credit Agreement (the "Credit Agreement") which provides for a \$1 billion unsecured revolving credit facility which may be increased by an additional uncommitted \$350 million, provided certain conditions are met.
+The Credit Agreement expires in December 2019.
+Borrowings under the Credit Agreement may be used to provide working capital, finance capital expenditures and permitted acquisitions, refinance certain existing indebtedness and for other lawful corporate purposes.
+The Credit Agreement amends and restates the Amended and

+Restated Credit Agreement, dated as of August 31, 2012.
 The Credit Agreement provides for multicurrency borrowings in Euros, Pounds Sterling and Canadian Dollars as well as other currencies which may be designated.
 In addition, certain wholly-owned foreign subsidiaries of the Company may be designated as co-borrowers.
-The Credit Agreement contains restrictive covenants usual and customary for facilities of its type, which include, with specified exceptions, limitations on the ability to engage in certain business activities, incur debt, have liens, make capital expenditures, pay dividends or make other distributions, enter into affiliate transactions, consolidate, merge or acquire or dispose of assets, and make certain investments, acquisitions and loans.
-The Credit Agreement also requires that certain financial covenants are satisfied, such as maintaining a consolidated interest coverage ratio (as defined) of no less than 4.0 to 1.0 and a consolidated leverage ratio (as defined) of no more than 3.5 to 1.0, which consolidated leverage ratio may increase to no more than 4.0 to 1.0 for the four full fiscal quarters following a permitted acquisition.
-Obligations under the Credit Agreement are guaranteed by all of the Company's existing and future domestic subsidiaries, subject to certain exceptions.
-As of September 30, 2014, there were \$634,542 of borrowings outstanding under the Credit Agreement.
+The Credit Agreement contains restrictive covenants usual and customary for facilities of its type, which include, with specified exceptions, limitations on the Company's ability to engage in certain business activities, incur debt, have liens, make capital expenditures, pay dividends or make other distributions, enter into affiliate transactions, consolidate, merge or acquire or dispose of assets, and make certain investments, acquisitions and loans.
+The Credit Agreement also requires the Company to satisfy certain financial covenants, such as maintaining a consolidated interest coverage ratio (as defined) of no less than 4.0 to 1.0 and a consolidated leverage ratio (as defined) of no more than 3.5 to 1.0.
+The consolidated leverage ratio is subject to a step-up to 4.0 to 1.0 for the four full fiscal quarters following an acquisition.
+Obligations under the Credit Agreement are guaranteed by certain existing and future domestic subsidiaries of the Company.
+As of December 31, 2014, there were \$633,234 of borrowings outstanding under the Credit Agreement.